An Italian court has ruled that a chef there can make his child support payments in pizza. Yes, pizza.

 It should be noted that parent who intends to avoid paying child support through refusing to work, or working less, usually does not get away with it.
 A court can “impute” income, and come up with an amount of money that a parent should be earning.
 This amount is based on employment history, education, and training.
 The state will hold a deadbeat parent accountable to the family, rather than punish the parent who stayed home with young children.

 After you have determined gross income, you deduct state and federal income taxes, mandatory union dues, and health insurance premiums.
 There are also a number of other deductions you might be able to take.
-For that, it’s advised that you work with a family law attorney, or consult the California Guideline Child Support Calculator User Guide.
+For that, it’s advised that you work with an attorney, or consult the California Guideline Child Support Calculator User Guide.

 Once you have entered the disposable net income and other deductions into the child support calculator, you will have a good idea of the amount of support due.
 Remember that this number is just an estimate, and is not final until a court has reviewed it and agreed on it.